Circus

 Duration: 17’

 Commissioned by the Harry Woolhouse Charitable Trust for the 25th anniversary of Imperial College Sinfonietta.
 First performance, 9 June 2024, Great Hall, Imperial College, London.
+A private audio recording of the premiere is available by arrangement.

 Main orchestra: 2+1,2,2,2; 2,3,3,1; 2 perc (bd, quijada, plastic milk bottles; t-t, stones, claves, quijada); str; solo marimba; solo timpani